 While Venus fly traps grow best outside in full sun in most of the US (they are frost hardy but requires freeze protection in the north) I decided that I'd grow mine inside under fluorescent lamps so they could be kept at eye-level in a convenient location.
 Here's a picture of the growing box built for them on a shelf in the garage:

 Each plant is in a 6x6x6-inch Tupperware container filled with a fifty-fifty mix of peat moss and vermiculite.
 The containers sit in trays that hold an inch of water.
+(This has been changed to the occassional bottom-watering technique and I've greatly reduced the number of lost plants.)
 (For details about using artificial lighting for growing plants, please see my FLUORESCENT PLANT LIGHTING page.)
 I currently have seven plants, six of which are show.

 From right to left: